benedictweis/kubernetes-getting-started/README.md

 ### Applying the deployment

 There is only one step left, actually deploying the application.
 To do this, examine the files contained in [`./manifests/`](./manifests/).
 Focus on the [`./manifests/frontend.yaml`](./manifests/frontend.yaml) and [`./manifests/backend.yaml`](./manifests/backend.yaml) files.
 They will be explained later in this guide.
-For now we will simply apply the entire manifest folder to the cluster because it contains additional files that will also be explained later in this guide.
+For now, we will simply apply the entire manifest folder to the cluster because it contains additional files that will also be explained later in this guide.

 ```bash
 kubectl apply -f ./manifests/
 ```

 > [!NOTE]
 > The order in which the manifests are applied is completely irrelevant.
-This is because of one of kubernetes core concepts, self healing.
+This is because of one of Kubernetes core concepts, self healing.

-At this point you can visit [localhost:8080](http://localhost:8080) and examine the running application.
+At this point, you can visit [localhost:8080](http://localhost:8080) and examine the running application.

-Feel free to explore the [Makefile](./Makefile) to learn more about how easy deploying with kubernetes is.
+Feel free to explore the [Makefile](./Makefile) to learn more about how easy deploying with Kubernetes is.

 ## Concepts

 ### Container

 A container is like a virtual machine.
-The only difference is, it does not contain an entire operating system but rather uses most of  underlying operating systems components.
-Therefore, it contains only application relevant data along with the applications dependences, libraries and tools.
+The only difference is, that it does not contain an entire operating system but rather uses most of the underlying operating system components.
+Therefore, it contains only application-relevant data along with the application dependencies, libraries and tools.

 ### Pod